Bugil High School

 Bugil Academy is a private, independent boarding school located in Cheonan, South Korea.

-Bugil Academy(Bugil High School) is one of the most selective and prestigious boarding schools in Korea, renowned for its high academic levels and successful college admission results.
+Bugil Academy (Bugil High School) is one of the most selective and prestigious boarding schools in Korea, renowned for its high academic levels and successful college admission results.
 Bugil Academy selects half of the students per grade nationwide, and its admissions process is competitive.
 The school requires prospective students to show academic well-roundedness and other various qualities.

-Established in 1975, the school is financed by the Hanhwa Group, one of the largest Business conglomerates in Korea.
+Established in 1975, the school is financed by the Hanwha Group, one of the largest chaebol in Korea.

 Traditions

 Cherry Blossom Festival

 Bugil Academy is famous for its cherry blossoms that fill the wide campus every spring.
 Its reputation has even led the Korean indie band Busker Busker to write a popular song "Cherry Blossom Ending".
 The Cherry Blossom festival is held usually in mid-April when blossoms reach their peak.
 Since 1976, it has grown to become a festival for the entire Cheonan city and annually attracts hundreds of visitors.
 The festival is even more famous for the fireworks on the last night.
 In 2010, the school spent nearly $300,000 on fireworks for commemorating the 25th anniversary of the school's establishment.
 Unlike what many think, the school's official flower is not cherry blossom but Korean Forsythia.